Your potential plus our commitment changes lives

 - Administer medications when required, in line with prescription guidelines

 The Ideal candidate will have:

 - A Level 3 in Health and Social care

-- Experience supporting adults with mental health conditions and/or learning disabilities.
+- Experience supporting adults with learning disabilities and/or challenging behaviours.

 - Mentoring others in a team.